literaiiy/tiramisu/README.md

 - A **UUID**, or **U**niversally **U**nique **ID**entifier, is a unique hexadecimal value that is tied directly to a Minecraft account.
 Your UUID is always attached to your account from the date of your account's registration, making it much more reliable to tie stats to.

 **Will you ever put ads?**
 - No. tiramisu is ad-free and plans to never change that.
-I am fully supported by donations, which go directly to me and are recycled back into working on Tiramisu.
+I am fully supported by donations, which go directly to me and are recycled back into working on tiramisu.
 Although donations are very nice and are a great way to show support, please don't be pressured to leave one if you don't want to.
 The site is free to use for all. :slightly_smiling_face:

 **Are you stealing my data?**
 - Also- no. This is covered in the [Privacy Policy](404.html).
 I don't take any personally identifiable information, or share anything with third parties.